Intercultural dialogue actions organised by ALF Swedish members to promote diversity and more inclusive societies.

 Activity: Bridging Worlds for Better Learning

-Världen finns här and LärOlika are collaborating to facillitate workshops and meetings between employees and SFI (Swedish for immigrants) students in order to promote meaningful exchanges that enhance communication and broaden perspectives.
+Our members, Världen finns här and LärOlika collaborated to facillitate workshops and meetings between employees and SFI (Swedish for immigrants) students in order to promote meaningful exchanges that enhance communication and broaden perspectives.
 Through workshops with Kivra and Impact Hub, they aim to incorporate diverse perspectives into design and social innovation, creating lasting model for inclusive, collaborative learning.

 City: Gothenburg and Stockholm